tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 separator between the key name and a vendor-specific namespace.
 For example, "authmode_acme" could be a proprietary key indicating an authentication mode defined by vendor acme.

-Clients that encounter a proprietary key they do not recognise MUST apply the following logic:

-- If the key appears in the `mandatory` array of the proxy definition, the client MUST ignore the entire proxy entry.
-- If the key is not listed in the `mandatory` array, the client MUST ignore the unrecognised proprietary key and proceed with processing the proxy definition as usual.

-This mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behaviour for clients that do not support a given extension.
+When combined with `mandatory` list this mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behaviour for clients that do not support a given extension.

 ## Example